Si-ja/Si-ja/README.md

 ## Hello there, my name is Nikita 👋

-## I'm a Data Scientist with Passion for Development and Coding
+## I'm a Junior IT Software Engineer with a background in Data Science

 - I have a Master's Degree in Data Science 👨‍🎓
 - I have worked as Machine Learning Engineer 🧑‍🔧